Landmark gun-safety bill heads to U.S. House after Senate passage

 By Katharine Jackson

-WASHINGTON, June 24 (Reuters) - A gun-safety bill that marked rare bipartisan cooperation as it passed the U.S. Senate was poised for approval by the House of Representatives on Friday on its way to President Joe Biden's desk.
+"The House will swiftly bring it to the floor," House Speaker Nancy Pelosi vowed in a statement late on Thursday.
+The bill would be the first significant gun control legislation to pass Congress in three decades.

+In a 65-33 Senate vote, 15 Republicans, including Senate Minority Leader Mitch McConnell, backed the legislation crafted by a bipartisan group of negotiators.
+But the measure is opposed by Republican leaders in the House, where the vote on passage could be more along party lines.

-The Senate bill, passed in a 65-33 vote late Thursday, is a modest package of measures to toughen federal gun laws, weeks after mass shootings in Uvalde, Texas, and Buffalo, New York, that killed more than 30 people, including 19 children.
-Fifteen Republicans joined all 50 Senate Democrats in voting for passage.
+The gun-safety legislation and the gun rights-expanding Supreme Court ruling illustrate a deep divide over firearms in the United States, weeks after mass shootings in Uvalde, Texas, and Buffalo, New York, killed more than 30 people, including 19 young children.

+The Supreme Court, with its 6-3 conservative majority, struck down New York state's limits on carrying concealed handguns outside the home.
+The court found that the law, enacted in 1913, violated a person's right to "keep and bear arms" under the U.S. Constitution's Second Amendment.

+The National Rifle Association, the nation's most powerful gun lobby, declared the ruling "a monumental win" for American gun owners.

-It is the first major gun-control legislation to pass in three decades in a country with the highest gun ownership per capita in the world and the highest number of mass shootings annually among wealthy nations.
+By contrast, the legislation in Congress is modest in scope for a country with the highest gun ownership per capita in the world and the highest number of mass shootings annually among wealthy nations.

-Democratic House Speaker Nancy Pelosi applauded the bill's passage and said in a statement that her chamber would take up the bill "first thing" on Friday, with a vote coming as soon as possible.

-The legislation would tighten background checks for potential gun buyers with prior domestic violence convictions or significant juvenile criminal records as well as increase funding for school security and mental health programs.
+FACTBOX-What's in, and what's out, of the U.S. Senate's gun safety bill

 ((Katharine.Jackson@thomsonreuters.com; 202-898-8300;))